 And, visit the Fair Recycling Area, where dedicated volunteers feed all of the Fair's biodegradables into magical windrows where it is transformed into the good compost that feeds MOFGA's demonstration gardens and orchards.

 The Common Throne

 Organic Food Recycled Here – or How to Turn a "Waste” into a Resource

 If you are a volunteer at the Common Ground Country Fair and have camped in the volunteer camping area, you may have experienced MOFGA's own "composting toilet.”
 This two-holer outhouse, sitting atop an above-ground chamber into which fairgoers make deposits, turns those deposits into black gold – compost used to enrich the ornamental roses around the Fairgrounds.

 A desire to reduce dependence on the blue Porta Potties led a group of people, inspired by Joseph Jenkins' Humanure Handbook, to plan and build a prototype composting outhouse.
 The Common Throne, as it was nicknamed, was up and ready for the 2004 Fair.
 During the week of Fair set-up and the three days of the Fair, the hay bale-lined chamber was filled to capacity – our first success!

 The Common Throne Crew has been making more thrones each year.
-If you camp in the south parking lot during this year’s Fair, be sure to contribute to our recycling efforts.
-Also, hear a talk on humanure composting in the Energy and Shelter Speakers’ Tent.
+If you camp in the south parking lot during this year's Fair, be sure to contribute to our recycling efforts.
+Also, hear a talk on humanure composting in the North Orchard garden shed.